 This is a very local history, but a good example of the types of stories that many Whites do not know about and deny have ever happened.
 Today most Forsyth residents are new and do not have a history in the community (over 220,000 people now live Forsyth).

 I think this book is important, not because of Forsyth County in particular but because this is a history that is more common than we think.
 This book was written in 2016.
 And as of the writing there is no monument or official recognition of the events of 1912.
-One of the reasons I think the Equal Justice Initiative’s Lynching Museum that opens in April is important, and why I want to go visit it sometime this year, is that the first step in coming to terms with our racist history is to acknowledge the actual history.
+One of the reasons I think the Equal Justice Initiative’s Lynching Museum that opens in April is important, and why I want to go visit it sometime this year.
+Coming to terms with our racist history is a small first step toward acknowledging the racial problems today.
 Big histories are important.
 But so are the little and local ones.